About MSGC

 The Maine Space Grant Consortium is overseen by a Board of Directors that is representative of the knowledge and experience to our mission.
 Grant programs and activities are guided and evaluated by the Board approved Strategic and Evaluation Plans.

-We value DEI in many forms:
+We value participation and opportunity in many forms: